googlefonts/gftools/README.md

     pip install gftools

-(Mac OS users on M1 chips will need to upgrade pip first to support universal wheels: `pip install -u pip`.)
+(Mac OS users on M1 chips will need to upgrade pip first to support universal wheels: `pip install -U pip`.)

 If you need to use `gftools qa`, you will need to install Harfbuzz, Cairo, FreeType and pkg-config.
 These can be installed on OS X using homebrew: